‘This project received grant funding from the Australian Government.’

 Fermenting is what you have to do to make – beer, yoghurt, spirits, kim chee, kombucha, pickles & bread.
 Discover yeasts, bacteria & fungi.
 Sample some, peer through a microscope at others, & enjoy the local lagers.
-Learn the gruesome truth of mother, sour culture, wort & other creatures, & enjoy micro-chats from a real brewer, a true pickler & others.
+Learn the gruesome truth of mother, sour culture, wort & other creatures, & enjoy micro-chats from a real brewer and others.

-Necrotic flesh-eating bacteria will also get a mention.
+Necrotic flesh-eating bacteria may also get a mention.

-Intersperse the learnin’ with our Science Trivia Event.
+Intersperse the fermenting fun with Science Trivia.
 Discover your inner genius!
 No truth too trivial!
-It’s a laid-back PRIZE-FILLED no-pressure HELLISH wack-a-table thingo.
-Master Of Trivia is local science teacher, musician & amuse-bouche Michael Kelly.
+It’s a laid-back PRIZE-FILLED evening with Master Of Trivia, local science teacher and musician Michael Kelly.